SANOS Smooth strictly Arbitrage-free Non-parametric Option Surfaces: Appendix

-\end{itemize} This next step is to show that a discrete local volatility as defined in~\eqref{eq:dlv2} reprices the input call prices.
-To do so we re-iterate the proof of section~4.3.2 in~\cite{DLV} and show that with $\Sigma$ as defined above $ Q_{j|j-1}^{-1} p_j = p_{j-1}$.
+\begin{proof}[Proof of theorem~\ref{th:dlvtoQ} on page~\pageref{th:dlvtoQ}] This next step is to show that a discrete local volatility as defined in~\eqref{eq:dlv2} reprices the input call prices.
+To do so we re-iterate the proof of section~4.3.2 in~\cite{DLV} and show that with $\Sigma$ as defined above $ Q_{j|j-1}^{-1} p_j = \bar p_{j-1}$.
 We first note that

 hence $w$ defined in~\eqref{eq:wDLV} can be written as~\eqref{eq:wself}.
 For $i\in\{2,\ldots,N-1\}$ we therefore get

 The last equation~$(*)$ follows from